-Audace worked for BHP Billiton in a range of positions in Africa over an 18-year period.
-In his most recent post at BHP Billiton, he was the government relations manager for Africa, leading the company’s interactions with governments across the continent on exploration projects and acquisition of new business opportunities.
-He has broad experience both internationally and within Africa, including in Angola, Burundi, Democratic Republic of Congo, Ethiopia, Gabon, Guinea, Liberia, Madagascar, Mozambique, South Africa, Tanzania, Uganda, and Zambia.
-Prior to joining BHP Billiton, Audace worked as director general of geology and mines in Burundi and as a lecturer at the Department of Earth Sciences of the University of Burundi.
-Audace holds a PhD in geology from the University of Gent in Belgium and speaks French and Swahili.
+Audace has worked in senior roles for Kinross Gold and BHP, including as Kinross’ VP for external affairs in Africa and as BHP’s government relations manager for Africa.
+At both companies, he led interactions with African governments on exploration projects and acquisition of new business opportunities.
+He has broad experience across the continent, including in Angola, Burundi, Democratic Republic of Congo, Ethiopia, Gabon, Guinea, Liberia, Madagascar, Mauritania, Mozambique, South Africa, Tanzania, Uganda, and Zambia.
+Prior to joining Kinross and BHP Billiton, Audace worked as director general of geology and mines in Burundi and as a lecturer at the Department of Earth Sciences of the University of Burundi.
+Audace holds a PhD in geology from the University of Ghent in Belgium and speaks French and Swahili.

 Ted recently returned to the United States after living and working in Asia for 26 years, namely Hong Kong, Bangkok, and Singapore.
 During his time overseas, Ted was a research analyst, fund manager, and ultimately the chief investment officer for JP Morgan Asset Management Asia Pacific.
 In addition, Ted has spent significant time in India, South Korea, and the Philippines.
 The Securities & Futures Commission of Hong Kong invited Ted to serve two terms on its Public Shareholder Group Committee, and he is a current member of the Council on Foreign Relations.
 Ted graduated from Princeton University with a BA in history.